 What should I look for in a scuba diving instructor?

 In a PADI 5 star facility finding a Certified PADI Instructor is a matter of course.
 In non-affiliated shops you may want to inquire as to the teaching status of the potential instructor.
 Never hesitate to ask about the instructor’s qualification should you wish.

 PADI Instructors set the standard for quality in the industry.
 They go through rigorous and intensive training and testing to attain their certification.
 They are not only competent and qualified in their trade, they seem to be outgoing and enthusiastic in their job.
 Who wouldn’t be?

 What is the diving like on roatan?

 The diving on Roatan is incredible!
-People come from all over the world, not only for the reasonable diving and dive training prices, but because of the wide array of sea life the islands contain.
+Surrounded by the healthiest barrier reef in the universe, people come from all over the world, not only for the reasonable diving and dive training prices, but because of the wide array of sea life the islands contain.

 What is the Roatan Marine Park?

 Established in 2005 by concerned dive operators and local citizens looking to conserve the natural resources of Roatan’s reef in the West End area, the Roatan Marine Park has since expanded to encompass the whole of the Bay Islands.
 To their credit, Roatan has been recently recognized as having the most pristine and unspoiled reef in Central America.
 Their wristbands, sold as a user fee, are a great way to show your support for the environment.

 What can I expect the food to be like?

 Traditional Honduran food varies from the coastal to inland regions.
 Through the inland regions meals consist of beans, rice tortillas, vegetables and chicken, beef or pork.
 In the coastal region seafood, bananas, salad and a variety of tropical fruits are more common.
 Most restaurants will serve a variety of traditional and western style foods.